Inanna Sarkis Showcases Curvy Hips And Cleavage In Revealing Pink Bikini

 The 27-year-old After We Collided star photographed herself in the mirror while in her home for the three-slide series.
 She snapped the images with her iPhone as she alternated between a number of poses that drew the eye to her killer curves.

-In the first photo, she stood with the left side of her figure facing the mirror as she propped her derriere out.
-She grabbed on her bottoms with her left hand and wore a pout on her face as she stared at her phone’s screen.
+In the first photo, she stood with the left side of her figure facing the mirror as she popped her derrière out.
+She grabbed onto her bottoms with her left hand and gave the camera a pout as she stared at her phone’s screen.
 She flaunted the front of her body in the second snapshot as she cocked one hip.
 She placed one finger in her mouth, emitting a sultry vibe.
 The third image honed in on her upper body, highlighting her face, chest and midsection.

 Her long, highlighted brunette locks, which were partially wrapped in a pink bandana, cascaded down her back.
-She rocked her almond-shaped nails long with a multi-colored design.
+She rocked long, almond-shaped nails with a multicolored design.

 Inanna showed off her famous assets in a pink bikini top with two adjustable thin straps that went over her shoulders.
 The garment featured a knot detail in the front and low-cut cups that showed off a bit of her cleavage.